-Orthopaedic injuries can present short and long term challenges to daily life.
+Orthopaedic injuries can present short-term and long-term challenges to daily life.

-Once self care abilities are established, continuation of occupational therapy involves problem solving to allow access and participation in other activities of normal living, including work, home management, and leisure.
+Once self-care abilities are established, occupational therapy focuses on problem solving to allow access and participation in other activities of daily living, including work, home management, and leisure.
 The occupational therapist will assess physical limitations in activity performance, as well as barriers that may be present in the environment.
 Modifications to tasks as well as to the environment are recommended to facilitate independence and participation in your normal life.